-Scenario: SF02 Test_Scenario_1 Test steps Resource provisioning 1.
-The PROVIDER logs into NEMO dashboard.
+Scenario: SF02 Test_Scenario_1

+Test steps Resource provisioning

+1. The PROVIDER logs into NEMO dashboard.

 2. The PROVIDER adds their AGLV in NEMO resources.

-3. The PROVIDER is notified/informed of tokens and operations' results through the NEMO dashboard.
-Resource & workload selection 1.
-USER_A logs into NEMO dashboard.
-2. USER_A visualizes the available apps with available devices in their region.
+3. The PROVIDER is notified/informed of tokens and operations' results

+through the NEMO dashboard.

+Resource & workload selection

+1. USER_A logs into NEMO dashboard.

+2. USER_A visualizes the available apps with available devices in their

+region.

 3. USER_A selects the Weed Management app.

 4. USER_A visualizes the list of available compatible devices in their region.

 5. USER_A selects the AGLV to lease.

 6. USER_A requests deployment of the Weed Management app in the AGLV.

-7. USER_A is notified/informed of tokens and operations' results through the NEMO dashboard.
-App execution 1.
-USER_A signs in the Weed Management app.
-2. USER_A configures a new route for the AGLV.
+7. USER A is notified/informed of tokens and operations' results through the

+NEMO dashboard.

+App execution

+1. USER A signs in the Weed Management app.

+2. USER A configures a new route for the AGLV.

 3. The AGLV starts its route.

 4. Upon detection of obstacle, the AGLV changes its trajectory.

-5. When NEMO identifies a risk in the app execution on the AGLV (e.g. due to its power exceeding a predefined limit), NEMO undertakes reallocation of the workload to some other device (e.g. edge or could).
-6. USER_A monitors the application, workload and device performance through the NEMO (LCM) dashboard.
+5. When NEMO identifies a risk in the app execution on the AGLV (e.g. due

+to its power exceeding a predefined limit), NEMO undertakes reallocation

+6 USER A consistent the amplication workload and device menformance

+through the NEMO (LCM) dashboard.

 7. The route completes and application logs are collected.

 Success state All obstacles are avoided and AGLV operation stops when the route is covered.

-The AGLV operation is seamless.
-Failure state The AGLV stops before the route is completed; and/or The AGLV collides with a tree or human; and/or The AGLV operation is interrupted or lags.
-Responsible for testing and implementation ESOFT, SYN Risks No risks identified so far.
+The AGLY operation is seamless.

+Failure state The AGLV stops before the route is completed; and/or

+The AGLV collides with a tree or human; and/or

+The AGLV operation is interrupted or lags.

+Responsible for

+testing and EBOF1, SYN

+Ricks No risks identified so far

 Table 3 Test scenario SF 02